Is There a Dimmer Outlook Ahead for Ocugen Inc. (OCGN)?

 OCGN’s Market Performance

-OCGN stocks went down by -5.65% for the week, with a monthly drop of -29.09% and a quarterly performance of -34.08%, while its annual performance rate touched -85.08%.
-The volatility ratio for the week stands at 10.85% while the volatility levels for the past 30 days are set at 9.05% for Ocugen Inc. The simple moving average for the period of the last 20 days is -14.85% for OCGN stocks with a simple moving average of -59.48% for the last 200 days.
+OCGN stocks went down by -14.53% for the week, with a monthly drop of -34.43% and a quarterly performance of -43.98%, while its annual performance rate touched -80.33%.
+The volatility ratio for the week stands at 9.30% while the volatility levels for the past 30 days are set at 9.13% for Ocugen Inc..
+The simple moving average for the period of the last 20 days is -20.62% for OCGN stocks with a simple moving average of -64.61% for the last 200 days.

 Analysts’ Opinion of OCGN